 The Regulations also set out the remuneration that may be paid to Senior Councillors and the total number of Senior Councillors that the Council may have.
 The maximum yearly amount that may be paid to a Senior Councillor is 75% of the total yearly amount payable to the Leader of the Council.
-The total yearly amount payable by the Council for remuneration of all of its Senior Councillors (including the Leader and Civic Head) shall not exceed £373,268 and the number of Senior Councillors shall not exceed 15.
+The total yearly amount payable by the Council for remuneration of all of its Senior Councillors (including the Leader and Civic Head) shall not exceed £348,846 and the number of Senior Councillors shall not exceed 15.
 The Council is able to exercise local flexibility in the determination of the precise number of Senior Councillors and their salary within these maximum limits.
 Following the Local Government elections on 4 May 2017 the Council's arrangements in this area were agreed, for 2017/2018 onwards, at the meeting of the City Council on 22 May 2017 and were to be effective from that date.

 With effect from 22 May 2017, Dundee City Council has had 15 Senior Councillors including the Leader and Civic Head.
-The remuneration payable to these Councillors in a full financial year totals £373,268, incorporating the effect of 0.4%, 2.8%, 2.2% and 4.2% pay increases from 1 April 2018, 1 April 2019, 1 April 2020 and 1 April 2021 respectively.
-The actual remuneration paid to Senior Councillors in 2021/2022 was £373,268.
+The remuneration payable to these Councillors in a full financial year totals £348,846, incorporating the effect of 0.4%, 2.8%, 2.2% and 4.2% pay increases from 1 April 2018, 1 April 2019, 1 April 2020 and 1 April 2021 respectively.
+The actual remuneration paid to Senior Councillors in 2021/2022 was £348,846.
 The Regulations also permit the Council to pay contributions or other payments as required to the Local Government Pension Scheme in respect of those Councillors who elect to become Councillor members of the pension scheme.

-The remuneration details for the Leader of the Council, the Civic Head (Lord Provost for Dundee City Council) and Senior Councillors are set out in Table 1a..
+The remuneration details for the Leader of the Council, the Civic Head (Lord Provost for Dundee City Council) and Senior Councillors are set out in Table 1a.
+The remuneration details for Councillors with the responsibility of a Convener or Vice Convener of a Joint Board are set out in Table 1b.
 The salaries, allowances and expenses for all Councillors (including Senior Councillors) are set out below.

-2021/2022 £ 2020/2021 ۶
+2021/2022 £ 2020/2021 £

-Salaries 631,672 - 608,195
+Salaries 631,672 608,195

 Mileage, Travel & Subsistence etc 266 -

 Training & Conferences - -

 Telephone Expenses 2,929 3,618

 634,867 611,813

 Provision of Council Cars 39,589 40,409

 Total 674,456 652,222